 Love travel?
 Love history?
 Check out Yesterday in Travel, a podcast sponsored by ViaHero.
 One recent episode covered the "Great Migration" of Puerto Ricans to NYC:

-Be sure to follow Yesterday in Travel on Apple Podcasts or Spotify.
+Be sure to follow Yesterday in Travel on Apple Podcasts or Spotify

-Fuel up at Rincon's Sunday market before hitting the beach.
-Locals tell us you'll find tons of great, locally sourced food here.
+Fuel up at Rincón's Sunday market before hitting the beach.
+Locals tell us you'll find tons of great, locally-sourced food here.

 The neighborhood of Santurce, just outside of Old San Juan, bursts with art and culture.
 Locals tell us that Santurce's photo-worthy street murals and electric nightlife make it one of the coolest places to go in Puerto Rico—and Santurce easily one of the top options for places to stay.
 Once the sun goes down, night owls gather at La Placita de Santurce (the neighborhood's public square) for cheap drinks, good music, and plenty of outdoor grooves.
 Locals recommend bringing cash!

 If you're looking for a more low-key nightlife experience in Santurce, get tips from locals.
-One of our Puerto Rico trip planners recommends El Almacén, a La Placita speakeasy that posts their password on Instagram.
+One of our Puerto Rico trip planners recommends El Almacén, a La Placita speakeasy that posts its password on Instagram.

 A quick ferry ride from Puerto Rico is the exquisite island of Vieques.
 This is an awesome place to stay if you want to hang out with friendly wild horses, explore black-sand beaches, and enjoy all the benefits of island life—and, conveniently, Vieques has some great hostel options.
 (If you're looking for something more luxurious, locals recommend Hix Island House, pictured above.)
-Locals recommend grabbing a meal in the foodie Esperanza neighborhood and definitely checking out the wonder of Bahia Bioluminiscente (Mosquito Bay) to see its famous blue bioluminescence.
+Locals recommend grabbing a meal in the foodie Esperanza neighborhood and definitely checking out the wonder of Bahia Bioluminiscente (Mosquito Bio Bay) to see its famous blue bioluminescence.

 Local advice is valuable when it comes to the ferry, which costs $2.
 Our trip planners tell us that the line to get on the ferry can take a while, although it's a good way to access the island.
 You can also opt to take a plane—a quicker, but more expensive option.